 But is his position on appointing originalists like Scalia and Thomas to the Supreme Court?

-Is that a something a conservative wants?
+Is that something a conservative wants?

 I would say yes.

-Is his vetting of refugees, especially in light of Belgium, Sweden, Paris, Great Britain, Germany, is it a good idea?
+Is his vetting of refugees, especially in light of Belgium, Sweden, Paris, Great Britain, Germany?

 I think that's a conservative position.

-I mean, conservatism as an ideology as a philosophy, is these principles are timeless.
+I mean, conservatism as an ideology, as a philosophy, is these principles are timeless.

 And I've always argued that the reason Reagan was successful is he applied conservative principles to the problems of our time.

-His energy policies are conservative, returning education back to the states is conservative.
+Returning education back to the states is conservative.

 And they're contributing collectively to helping Hillary get elected.